gashcrumb/ipaas-api/docs/overview.md

 - And, finally, the **interface** that we traditionally know as an API, which returns JSON to users like any RESTful API.

+If you'd like to contribute, please read the [`./contributing.md`]('./contributing.md') file in detail.

 ### Models
 To see a list of models, go to the [`src/models`]('../src/models') directory.
 Each subdirectory there is a model.